maximuskowalski/maxmisc/README.md

 `* * * * * /home/max/scripts/wanchors.sh`

 ## plex_futures.sh
-Reseets date added to plex to now if item was added as a future date.
+Resets date added to plex to now if item was added as a future date.

 ## plex_stuckers.sh
-Reseets date added to plex to airdate or premiere date.
+Resets date added to plex to airdate or premiere date.